Model selection for density estimation with L2-loss

-with $Q_s$ given by (\ref{Eq-qsz}).
-We now work conditionally on $\bm{X}\!_1$, fix a convenient value of $A\ge1$ (for instance $A=1$ if we just want to bound the quadratic risk) and use the second half of the sample $\bm{X}\!_2$ to select one estimator among the previous family according to the procedure described in Section~\ref{U1}.
-By Corollary~\ref{C-Main3} this results in a new estimator $\tilde{s}_A(\bm{X})$ which satisfies
+with $Q_s$ given by (\ref{Eq-Qs}).
+We now work conditionally on $\bm{X}\!_1$, fix a convenient value of $A\ge1$ (for instance $A=1$ if we just want to bound the quadratic risk) and use the second half of the sample $\bm{X}\!_2$ to select one estimator among the previous family.
+This requires a special argument to select a density from an unbounded sequence which is provided by the following proposition to be proved in Section~\ref{T4}. \begin{proposition}\lab{P-Main3} Let $(t_i)_{i\ge1}$ be a sequence of densities such that $t_i\in\overline{\Bbb{L}}_\infty^{2^{i+1}}$ for each $i$ and $\bm{X}$ be an $n$-sample with density $s\in\overline{\Bbb{L}}_2$.
+Given $A\ge1$, one can design an estimator $\widehat{s}_A(\bm{X})$ such that